- Describe the functions of human resource management

 - Training & Development.
 This function includes socialization, training & development activities from hire to separation, including onboarding, employee training, reskilling & upskilling, employee development and career management.
 It also includes organization-wide change management, learning & development initiatives.
 (This function is discussed in depth in Module 7: Onboarding, Training, and Developing Employees).

 - Compensation (also referred to as motivation).
-Responsibilities included in this function include factors that influence motivation ranging from job design, compensation and benefits, performance appraisal and related administration (e.g., payroll).
+Responsibilities in this function include factors that influence motivation ranging from job design, compensation and benefits, performance appraisal and related administration (e.g., payroll).
 This function will be discussed further in Modules 2, 8 and 10.

 - Administration (also referred to as maintenance).
 The administration function includes regulatory compliance and employee relations, including associated communications, records management and reporting.